Bitteneite/bitten_restoboards/bit_m0116/readme.md

 ### Features

 - **Full NKRO (N-Key Rollover):** The M0116 keyboard is known for having a limiting 2KRO logic.
-My custom PCB eliminates this restriction, ensuring a surefire experience during intense gaming and typing sessions.
+This custom PCB eliminates this restriction, ensuring a surefire experience during intense gaming and typing sessions.
-- **QMK/Vial Support:** Utilize the vast potential of QMK firmware, coupled with the user-friendly simplicity of Vial configurator.
+- **Solenoid Support:** A little party trick for when you wanna annoy your roommate... and yourself!
-- **Multi-Layout Compatibility**: The PCB is designed to accommodate both M0116 and M0118 layouts, providing users with flexibility.
+- **QMK/Vial Support:** Powerful reprogrammability, coupled with the user-friendly Vial configurator!
-- **User-Friendly Assembly:** Enjoy a hassle-free assembly process with off-the-shelf components and a through-hole design.
+- **Multi-Layout Compatibility**: The PCB is designed to accommodate both M0116 and M0118 layouts.

 ### Keyboard Specifications
 |	Info		|	Description			|